oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    ![Preferences page.
 "I18N_PREFERENCES_EXPERIENCE" is shown next to the new field we added.](images/fullStackChange/preferencesWithoutTranslation.png)

    Oops!
 That `I18N_PREFERENCES_EXPERIENCE` text should instead say something like `Preferences`.
-We need to add a translation in `assets/i18n/en.json`:
+Translations are stored in `assets/i18n`, so We need to add a translation in the English file, `assets/i18n/en.json`:

    ```diff
      "I18N_PREFERENCES_BIO": "Bio",